python-attrs/attrs/docs/examples.rst

    {'y': 2, 'x': 1}

 Some fields cannot or should not be transformed.
-For that, :func:`attr.asdict` offers a callback that decides whether an attribute should be skipped:
+For that, :func:`attr.asdict` offers a callback that decides whether an attribute should be included:

 .. doctest::